Open-Models-Startup/docs-vite/docs/guides/user-guide/getting-started.md

 ![A few selected projects with a pop-up menu with options "Add to collection" and "Delete projects"](./assets/batch-action.png)

-## Opening a GitHub repository in Codeflow IDE
+## Opening a GitHub repository in iEcho IDE

-If you'd like to do more work or use VS Code extensions (or Vim), you can use [OpenModels Codeflow IDE](https://openmodels.wiki/codeflow/what-is-codeflow), which spins up a whole dev environment with one click.
+If you'd like to do more work or use VS Code extensions (or Vim), you can use [OpenModels iEcho IDE](https://openmodels.wiki/iecho/what-is-iecho), which spins up a whole dev environment with one click.
 To do so, click on the "Open GitHub repository" button on your dashboard:

 !["Open GitHub repository" button is highlighted](./assets/dashboard-chosen-new-github-repository.png)